 Even apps you use on your mobile devices store information about you, and guess what?
 They have servers located online, so your information is stored there also.
 Delete any unwanted apps and be sure to get rid of the associated accounts too.
 Some apps may only have your name, email address, and phone number, but others collect a lot more data on you like your browsing history or how you use the app.
 Some less reputable companies share or sell this information about you.
 You will want to be sure all of that information is deleted from your file.

-A Few Other Tips for Remove Personal Information From the Internet
+A Few Other Tips to Remove Your Information From the Internet for Free

 A few other things you can do to protect your privacy are: